gabriel0223/XP3-EclipseProject/README.md

 # XP3-EclipseProject
-Eclipse 97, a sci-fi survival horror game made for the third semester of the PUCPR Game Design course.
+Eclipse 97, a sci-fi survival horror game made for the third semester of the PUCPR Game Development course.